List of Outrageous Fortune characters: Angel

-Angel (Hori Ahipene) is a shemale call girl, formerly known as Garth Loader.
+Angel (Hori Ahipene) is a transgender call girl, formerly known as Garth Loader.
 Several years ago Garth married Sheree Greegan and faked his own death in order to get a life insurance payout.
 He then moved to Australia and became Angel.
 She first appears on the show in series 5, working for Nicky Greegan's escort agency.
 After Nicky is imprisoned she begins working for Loretta and Hayden.
 She also shares a house with Van for a while and has some kind of relationship with Eric.

 Deleesha Judd

-Deleesha Judd (Dominique Crawford) is Wayne's half sister, who lived with the Wests for a short period of time.
-She's in a relationship with Isaac Anesi.
+Deleesha Judd (Dominique Crawford) is Wayne's younger half sister, who lived with the Wests for a short period of time before running off with her boyfriend Isaac Anesi.

 Bailey Wilson

 Bailey Wilson (Sophie Henderson) is Van's lawyer.
 She managed to get Munter, Pascalle, Falani, Ngaire, Ted and Eric off their charges from the series 5 final.
 She had a brief fling with Van but he could not handle sharing Bailey with Jethro.
 She is dating Jethro.
 Bailey got Cheryl off on her murder charge in the second to last episode.